-Oceania Cruises Cruise Ships:
+Oceania Cruises Ships

-Oceania Cruises Accommodations and Cabins:
+Accommodations and Cabins

+Oceania's four identical ships have six cabin categories.
 The standard interior and ocean-view cabins are smallish at about 165 square feet, but have good storage and are very comfortable.
-The ships have over 2/3 of their cabins with balconies.
-The balcony cabins are quite nice, with refrigerator, small sitting area, and teak deck chairs.
-About 100 of the balcony cabins are Concierge Level, with extra goodies and better toiletries.
+Over two-thirds of the cabins have balconies—as well as being equipped with refrigerator, small sitting area, and teak deck chairs.
+About 100 of the balcony cabins are Concierge Level, with extra amenities and better toiletries.

-Oceania Cruises Dining and Cuisine:
+Dining and Cuisine

-Oceania Cruises Onboard Activities and Entertainment:
+Onboard Activities and Entertainment

 Each of the Oceania ships has a show lounge with standard cruise entertainment, lectures, and some social events.
 These ships have very port-intensive itineraries, so the onboard activities and entertainment are not as varied or plentiful as on some of the mega-ships.

-The Marina and Riviera feature an excellent Bon Appetit Culinary Center, with fun (and educational) cooking classes.
+The Marina and Riviera feature an excellent Culinary Center, with fun (and educational) cooking classes.
 These two ships also have a well-equipped enrichment center called the Artist Loft, with fascinating classes for budding artists.

-Oceania Cruises Spa, Gym, and Fitness Areas:
+Spa, Gym, and Fitness Areas

-The ships have a nice outdoor pool, with plenty of room for sunbathing.
-Eight private cabanas can be rented by the day or full cruise for those seeking privacy and extra special treatment.
-The ships each have a thalassotherapy tub.
-The spa, which is operated by Canyon Ranch, has three treatment rooms and a steam room.
+The ships have a nice outdoor pool with plenty of room for sunbathing.
+Eight private cabanas can be rented by the day or for the full cruise for those seeking privacy and extra special treatment.
+The ships each have a thalassotherapy tub featuring flowing saltwater to sooth away your aches.
+The spa, which is operated by Canyon Ranch, the award-winning health resort, has three treatment rooms and a steam room.

-Oceania Cruises sails the world, and its destinations include Australia, New Zealand, Antarctica, the Amazon, Baltic, Black Sea, China, the Far East, Greek Isles, Mediterranean, Scandinavia, Russia, Southeast Asia, India, Arabia, Africa, Central America, the Caribbean, South America and the Panama Canal.
+Oceania Cruises sails the world, and its destinations include Australia, New Zealand, Antarctica, the Amazon, Baltic, Black Sea, China, the Far East, Greek Isles, Mediterranean, Scandinavia, Russia, Southeast Asia, India, Arabia, Africa, Central America, the Caribbean, South America, and the Panama Canal.